High-kappa dielectric

 In the semiconductor industry, the term high-κ dielectric refers to a material with a high dielectric constant (κ, kappa), as compared to silicon dioxide.
 High-κ dielectrics are used in semiconductor manufacturing processes where they are usually used to replace a silicon dioxide gate dielectric or another dielectric layer of a device.
-The implementation of high-κ gate dielectrics is one of several strategies developed to allow further miniaturization of microelectronic components, colloquially referred to as extending Moore's Law.
+The implementation of high-κ gate dielectrics is one of several strategies developed to allow further miniaturization of microelectronic components, colloquially referred to as extending Moore's law.

 Sometimes these materials are called "high-k" (pronounced "high kay"), instead of "high-κ" (high kappa).

 Need for high-κ materials

 Silicon dioxide (SiO2) has been used as a gate oxide material for decades.
 As metal–oxide–semiconductor field-effect transistors (MOSFETs) have decreased in size, the thickness of the silicon dioxide gate dielectric has steadily decreased to increase the gate capacitance (per unit area) and thereby drive current (per device width), raising device performance.
 As the thickness scales below 2 nm, leakage currents due to tunneling increase drastically, leading to high power consumption and reduced device reliability.
-Replacing the silicon dioxide gate dielectric with a high-κ material allows decreasing gate thickness thus increasing gate capacitance without the associated leakage effects.
+Replacing silicon dioxide with a high-κ material allows a higher gate capacitance to be achieved without further reducing the physical thickness of the gate, thereby suppressing tunneling leakage while enabling continued scaling.